Russel88/DAtest/README.md

 samples are cases or controls (in the same order as columns in data).

-`predictor` can be a factor with more than two levels, in which case only the second level is spiked, and if methods output several p-values, only the p-value associated with the second level is used.
+`predictor` can be a factor with more than two levels, in which case only the second level is spiked.

 `predictor` can also be continuous/quantitative